benders5e/benders5e/bender.md

 - Do not use in combination with any magical D&D classes; so, you can play a Bender in a party with Barbarians, Fighters, Monks, or Rogues, but no others.

 ### Credits
-* Made with The Homebrewery.
+* Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).
 * [Avatar Wiki](https://avatar.fandom.com/wiki/Bending_arts) quoted and used for reference.
-* Thank you to Jamie Mayson and Adam Groth for feedback and ideas.
+* Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, ideas, and help with playtesting.

 <div class='pageNumber auto'></div>